top of page

 Students are taught to reflect on their experiments using the MRACIS sequence — Method, Results, Analysis, Conclusion, Introduction, Summary — and to report their results through the SIMRAC structure (Summary, Introduction, Result, Analysis, Conclusion).
 The scientific process is introduced as a wider framework of observing, making claims, and verifying claims, as well as relying on peer review, evaluation, and the leveraging of other people’s work.

-Upper School students variously have one to three sessions of lab science each week.
-Younger students have one session weekly available to work in the lab.
+Middle and Upper School students variously have one to three sessions of lab science each week.
+Lower School students have one session weekly available to work in the lab.
 During lab science sessions for the youngest students, the emphasis is on familiarizing them with safety procedures and the necessary protocols for all work in the lab.

-Students in the Upper School (grades 6-12) take one of the following classes three times weekly:
+Students in the Upper School (grades 6-12) take classes three times weekly from one of the following domains:

 Biology